 The process of remodeling brings up endless questions, so we’re answering some of your most common curiosities about the costs of renovation here.
 Have more questions?
 Leave them in the comments section below!

 The final cost of a kitchen remodel will depend on the size of your kitchen, the type of cabinets, appliance budget, and if any electrical or plumbing will be moving.
-Based on national averages, for a typical, medium-sized space (120 sqft), a full, rip-and-replace kitchen remodel in New York City will range from $24,500 to $107,000 and up, depending on finishes.
+For a typical, medium-sized kitchen, a full, rip-and-replace remodel in New York City will range from $24,500 to $107,000 and up, depending on finishes.
 This estimate includes all materials, labor, overhead, and a standard general contractor margin.

-A major gut kitchen remodel would add an additional 15-25% to the total cost of materials and labor for the same square footage.
+For the same sized kitchen, a major gut-remodel would add an additional 15-25% to the total cost of materials and labor.